NehaSingh31/WebUrlApp/README.md

-Making an App which fetching some api created a Controller class to calling every Api
+Making an App which fetching some api from WebUrlApp created a Controller class to calling every Api
 1.when we will call storeurl Api then post the request in database as a local variable http://localhost:8080/storeurl?url=google.com